arnholm/cpde_utils/README.md

 # building cpde_utils for linux
 This description applies to 64 bit Ubuntu/Kubuntu etc.

+UPDATE: The information below is not 100% up to date, see https://github.com/arnholm/cpde_3rdparty for scripts to build wxWidgets and other components on Windows and linux.

 cpde is based on the Code::Blocks IDE and build system, so you need to install it